microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ﻿# Bring Fluent Design and modern user interaction to your WPF or Windows Forms applications

 ## Introduction
+Windows 10 enables you to create modern applications thanks to the Universal Windows Platform (UWP).
+To benefit from the UWP Platform and its ecosystem, classic desktop applications have to be migrated.
+The migration paths are not trivial and may require a tremendous work ; Most of the time, it impose a full rewriting.

+Now, with XAML Islands, we can use UWP controls in non-UWP desktop applications so that wa can enhance the look, feel, and functionality of your our LOB desktop applications with the latest Windows 10 UI features that are only available via UWP controls.
+This means that you can use UWP features such as Windows Ink and controls that support the Fluent Design System in your existing WPF, Windows Forms, and C++ Win32 applications.

+With this lab, we will experiment XAML Islands and modernize an existing WPF application.

 ### Estimated time
 90 minutes